EPCCed/eidf-docs/docs/services/securevirtualdesktop/policies.md

 Login activity is automatically logged by the access tools (XRDP and SSH).
 The relevant log files follow these naming patterns: `xrdp-sesman.log*` for XRDP logins and `auth.log*` for SSH authentication.

-Login activity to the Secure Virtual Desktop VMs is copied periodically from each VM to the project router VM `<project_id>-router`, where it is stored in the `ubuntu` user's home directory `/home/ubuntu/log-replications/`.
+Login activity to the Secure Virtual Desktop VMs is copied periodically from each VM to the project router VM `<project_code>-router`, where it is stored in the `ubuntu` user's home directory `/home/ubuntu/log-replications/`.

 Logs are retained for a default period of 30 days before being automatically deleted.
 Each machine has its own log file and type of log file.